Brown Stallion, blaze — 15.2 HH — Foaled 1961 — ASH 8416

 Haydon Olivia played in the Ellerston 40 goal by 10 goaler Memo Gracida and mother of The Don by Drawn used as a sire by D Archibald, Olivia 11 by Drawn top polo mare played at Ellerston by 8 goaler Ale Mussio before taking her to England, Olivia III by Ajuna was BPP in the Test Match Australia v Chile, played in the Test Match Australia v England before going to England.

-Haydon Raylina was an impressive type used as a broodmare producing, Haydon Salina played good polocrosse; Haydon Nelina by Never Doubt who produced the one foal Rifleman by Musket the winner of many polocrosse prizes, including Champion Junior Horse at the 2000 Nationals; the Musket stallions Haydon Raygun and Haydon Laser (1990); Bush Ray the winner of many stock horse prizes, Haydon Drawlina a very good mare by Drawn who played top polocrosse at many Nationals and her full brother the successful sire Haydon Redraw.
+HHaydon Raylina was an impressive type used as a broodmare producing, Haydon Salina who played good polocrosse; Haydon Nelina by Never Doubt who produced the one foal Rifleman by Musket the winner of many polocrosse prizes, including Champion Junior Horse at the 2000 Nationals; the Musket stallions Haydon Raygun and Haydon Laser (1990); Bush Ray the winner of many stock horse prizes, Haydon Drawlina a very good mare by Drawn who played top polocrosse at four Nationals and her full brother the successful sire Haydon Redraw.